Constitution

 13. Officers

-13.1 A Chairman, Hon.
+13.1.
+A Chair, Hon.
 Secretary, Hon.
 Membership Secretary and Hon.
-Treasurer shall be elected at the Annual General Meeting of the club after being proposed and seconded and indicate their consent.
+Treasurer shall be elected at the Annual General Meeting of the Club after being proposed and seconded and indicate their consent.

 14. The Committee

-14.2 The Chairman shall be elected for a period of not longer than four years, but can be re-elected after one year's retirement as Chairman.
+14.2.
+The Chair shall be elected for a maximum period of four consecutive years, but can be re-elected with the approval of the elected committee.

-14.4 Should two or more candidates recieve an equal number of votes the Chairman shall have a second or casting vote.
+14.4.
+Should two or more candidates receive an equal number of votes the Chair shall have a second or casting vote.

-14.5 The committee shall have the power to co-opt a member on to fill any casual vacancy on the committee.
-Any member so appointed shall retire at the next AGM but shall be eligible for re-election.
+14.5.
+The Committee shall have power to co-opt a member on to fill any casual vacancy on the Committee.
+Any member so appointed shall retire at the next AGM but shall be eligible for re-election. neral Meeting of the Club after being proposed and seconded and indicate their consent.

-14.6 The ommittee shall meet at least 8 months of each year to examine the accounts and arrange the affairs of the club.
+14.6.
+The Committee shall meet at least 8 months of each year to examine the accounts and arrange the affairs of the Club.

-14.10 A committee member selected to the committee of another Angling Club, Association, or Organisation shall resign from the committee.
+14.10.
+A Committee member selected to the Committee of another Angling Club, Association or Organization shall resign from the Committee.

 15. Expenditure

-15.1 No member of the club shall incur any obligation or expenses or financial expenses on behalf of the club unless authorised by the committee.
+15.1.
+No member of the Club shall incur any obligation or expense or financial expenses on behalf of the club unless authorised by the Committee.

 16. Complaints

-16.1 No complaint by a member shall be considered unless put in writing and signed.
+16.1.
+No complaint by a member shall be considered unless put in writing and signed, an email is also sufficient.

 17. By-Laws

-17.3 The committee shall have the authority to ban the use of keep nets on OAC waters, if, in the opinion of the committee, thier use is detrimental to the fish stock.
+17.3.
+The Committee shall have the authority to ban the use of keep nets on OAC waters, if, in the opinion of the Committee, their use is detrimental to the fish stock.

 18. Annual General Meeting

-18.1 The Annual General Meeting of the club shall be held in the month of March in each year to recieve and consider the audited accounts and annual balance sheet prepared by the Hon.
+18.1.
+The Annual General Meeting of the Club shall be held in the month of March in each year to receive and consider the audited accounts and annual balance sheet prepared by the Hon.
 Treasurer.
-To appoint officers and auditors and to decide on any resolution submitted by the committee or under rule 20.
+To appoint officers and auditors and to decide on any resolution submitted by the Committee or under Rule 20.

 19. Special General Meeting